Meraki-Solutions/green-state/README.md

 ### Getting Started with IOC in React

-In order to use Green State's IOC features, you need to create a top-level `<DependencyContainerContext>` and wrap it around your app.
+In order to use GreenState's IOC features, you need to create a top-level `<DependencyContainerContext>` and wrap it around your app.
 Let's imagine you want to make a User object available anywhere in your application.

 ```js
 import { Inject, DependencyContainerContext } from '@symbiotic/green-state';